help and SUPPORT for all

 There are many more – Google “Spiritual retreats Dorset” or insert a county of choice.
 The cost will vary a great deal so look at that first if it is a concern.

-For more Yoga, massage, Tai Chi Qi-Gong, Mindfulness and meditation look at the “Clubs and Organisations” PDF at the foot of this page and keep an eye on the news pages.
+For more Yoga, massage, Tai Chi Qi-Gong, Mindfulness and meditation look at the Extra Information Social Activities etc. pdf available to download from the Home page of this website and keep an eye on the news pages.

 ——